inaliugomes/Basic-HTML/README.md

 This project is inspired by the [Basic HTML Website](https://roadmap.sh/projects/basic-html-website) on roadmap.sh.

+This project is inspired by the [Basic HTML Website](https://roadmap.sh/projects/portfolio-website) on roadmap.sh.

 ## 📁 Project Structure

 ├── index.html # Main HTML structure